Crown Spiritual Meaning: Is It a Sign of Power or Suffering? - Spiritual-Galaxy.com

 Crows were worn by Roman Emperors, Pharaohs, Native American tribes, and Mayan tribes.
 Therefore, crows have been a symbol of royalty worldwide from the earliest days.

-A crown does not have always mean positive and power.
+A crown does not always mean positive and power.
 Some people associate the crown as a symbol of suffering since Jesus wore a crown of thorns during his crucifixion.

 It is the way of the captors to mock Jesus, as his claim that he was the King of the Jews.